mxagar/foundations_management_iese_coursera/01_Principles_of_Financial_Accounting/Principles_Financial_Accounting.md

     1. **cash**
     2. **profit of the period**: here we usually add a note to the type of expense
 - Updates of assets in the period:
   - Equipment: Depreciation of equipment is registered as an expense.
-Usually, the monthly fee is: `cost / useful life expentancy in months`; then we multiply it by the months in the period (usually 3 months, i.e., a quarter)
+Usually, the monthly fee is: `cost / useful life expentancy in months`; then we multiply it by the months in the period (usually 3 months, i.e., a quarter).
+Often the summary balance sheet contains an entry with the accumulated depreciation below the equipment cost value.
   - Prepaid rents: if we have a prepair rent for 6 months, this is reflected as an asset; however, after 3 months (period), its value has halved, and wee need to reflect it in two accounts
     1. prepaid rent (assets)
     2. profit